 Simon Haines: concertina, hurdy gurdy, footbass, saw, bandoneon, vocal

-We are currently working on a new project The Jigsaw Coast, a travelogue in narrative recollection and rhyme, through the coastlands and market towns of East Anglia: from Halstead in Essex to Cromer in Norfolk.
-The new show will feature a variety of Martin’s poems accompanied by new music composed and played by the Hosepipe Band.
+We are currently performing our new project Jigsaw Coast, a travelogue in narrative recollection and rhyme, through the coastlands and market towns of East Anglia.
+This show features thirteen of Martin’s shorter poems accompanied by new music composed and played by the Hosepipe Band.

-CDs of Song of the Waterlily, Black Shuck and The Green Children are available HERE.
+Song of the Waterlily, Black Shuck, The Green Children and Jigsaw Coast